RAINBOW ANIMAL ASSISTED THERAPY

 Volunteering with Rainbow

 HOW DO I BECOME A RAINBOW THERAPY TEAM WITH MY DOG?
-DO I NEED SPECIAL TRAINING TO BECOME A MEMBER?
+DO I NEED SPECIAL TRAINING TO BECOME A VOLUNTEER?

 The first step to becoming a member is enrolling in Rainbow’s Introduction to Animal Assisted Therapy class.
 Upon successful completion of the class and passing the Rainbow Registry Test, you and your dog can join Rainbow as an AAT team and begin working in programs.